Not sure what to pack when you move into your College? We’ve put together a helpful list of things you will and won’t need.

 - Be sure to keep an emergency fund tucked away to cover any unexpected expenditure, such as tickets to events etc.

-- Food and drink (look out for discounts with your NUS Card)
+- Food and drink costs (look out for discounts with your Totum Card powered by NUS Extra)

 - Rent for your college accommodation